nviennot/reversing-mono4k/writeup/part4/README.md

 We use the `spi-memory` dump.rs example and incorporate our semihosting file transfer situation.
-We are dumping a 16MB flash chip, and will be using a 32KB buffer to do the transfers from the flash chip to the host.
+We are dumping a 16MB flash chip, and will be using a 32KB buffer to do the data transfers from the flash to the host.
+We can't use much, we only have 96KB of RAM.

 ```rust
 const FLASH_SIZE: u32 = 16*1024*1024; // 16MB